 "The computer science modules usually have designated lab time to put into practice what you’re learning...
 The layers of support here at Warwick can be great, and really do help out in first year when the jump from A-Level is pretty huge..." "

 A level: A*AA to include A* in Mathematics or Further Mathematics

-IB: 38 with three 6s in three Higher Level subjects, to include 6 in Higher Level Mathematics
+IB: 39 with 6,6,6 in three Higher Level subjects, to include 6 in Higher Level Mathematics

 Contextual data and differential offers: Warwick may make differential offers to students in a number of circumstances.
 These include students participating in the Realising Opportunities programme, or who meet two of the contextual data criteria.
 Differential offers will be one or two grades below Warwick’s standard offer (to a minimum of BBB).

 - Access Courses: Access to HE Diploma (QAA-recognised) including appropriate subjects with distinction grades in level 3 units, and grade A in A level Mathematics or equivalent.

 - Warwick International Foundation Programme (IFP) All students who successfully complete the Warwick IFP and apply to Warwick through UCAS will receive a guaranteed conditional offer for a related undergraduate programme (selected courses only).
 For full details of standard offers and conditions visit the IFP website.

 - We welcome applications from students with other internationally recognised qualifications.
 For more information please visit the international entry requirements page.